openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/local-distribution.md

 @sphinxdirective

-With a local distribution, each C or C++ application/installer will have its own copies of OpenVINO Runtime binaries.
+With local distribution, each C or C++ application/installer has its own copies of OpenVINO Runtime binaries.
 However, OpenVINO has a scalable plugin-based architecture, which means that some components can be loaded in runtime only when they are really needed.
-Therefore, it is important to understand which minimal set of libraries is really needed to deploy the application.
-This guide helps you to achieve that goal.
+This guide helps you understand what minimal set of libraries is required to deploy the application.

-Local distribution is also appropriate for OpenVINO binaries built from sources using `Build instructions <https://github.com/openvinotoolkit/openvino/wiki#how-to-build>`__, but the guide below supposes OpenVINO Runtime is built dynamically.
-For case of `Static OpenVINO Runtime <https://github.com/openvinotoolkit/openvino/blob/master/docs/dev/static_libaries.md>`__ select the required OpenVINO capabilities on CMake configuration stage using `CMake Options for Custom Compilation <https://github.com/openvinotoolkit/openvino/blob/master/docs/dev/cmake_options_for_custom_compilation.md>`__, the build and link the OpenVINO components into the final application.
+Local distribution is also suitable for OpenVINO binaries built from source using `Build instructions <https://github.com/openvinotoolkit/openvino/wiki#how-to-build>`__, but this guide assumes that OpenVINO Runtime is built dynamically.
+For `Static OpenVINO Runtime <https://github.com/openvinotoolkit/openvino/blob/master/docs/dev/static_libaries.md>`__, select the required OpenVINO capabilities at the CMake configuration stage using `CMake Options for Custom Compilation <https://github.com/openvinotoolkit/openvino/blob/master/docs/dev/cmake_options_for_custom_compilation.md>`__, then build and link the OpenVINO components to the final application.

 .. note::

-   The steps below are operating system independent and refer to a library file name without any prefixes (like ``lib`` on Unix systems) or suffixes (like ``.dll`` on Windows OS).
-Do not put ``.lib`` files on Windows OS to the distribution, because such files are needed only on a linker stage.
+   The steps below are independent of the operating system and refer to the library file name without any prefixes (like ``lib`` on Unix systems) or suffixes (like ``.dll`` on Windows OS).
+Do not put ``.lib`` files on Windows OS to the distribution because such files are needed only at a linker stage.

 Library Requirements for C++ and C Languages
 ############################################

-Independent on the language used to write the application, the ``openvino`` library must always be put to the final distribution, since it's a core library which orchestrates with all the inference and frontend plugins.
-In Intel® Distribution of OpenVINO™ toolkit, ``openvino`` depends on the TBB libraries which are used by OpenVINO Runtime to optimally saturate the devices with computations, so it must be put to the distribution package.
+Regardless of the language used to write an application, the ``openvino`` library must always be included in the final distribution since it is a core library which orchestrates with all the inference and frontend plugins. ``openvino`` depends on the TBB libraries which are used by OpenVINO Runtime to optimally saturate the devices with computations, so it must be put to the distribution package.

+This core library facilitates inference and frontend plugins, while the TBB libraries optimize device computations.
+By including these components, the application can fully leverage OpenVINO's capabilities and enhance computational performance.

+This library serves as the core component that manages the inference and frontend plugins within the application.
+Additionally, the "openvino" library relies on the TBB (Threading Building Blocks) libraries, which are utilized by the OpenVINO Runtime to effectively utilize the available computational resources.
+Therefore, including the TBB libraries in the distribution package is crucial.
+By including both the "openvino" library and its dependencies, the application can fully leverage the capabilities provided by OpenVINO and optimize the performance of computations on supported devices.

+Regardless of the programming language of an application, the ``openvino`` library should always be included in its final distribution.
+This core library

 If your application is written with C language, you need to put the ``openvino_c`` library additionally.